helhum/typo3-crontab/README.md

 ## Concepts (especially in relation to TYPO3 scheduler)

-### Everything is a command
+### Everything is a command or script
 The main purpose of this extension is to execute different units of work as background task on a regular schedule.
-Similar to Unix crontab, a unit of work is limited to be a console command.
+Similar to Unix crontab, a unit of work is limited to be a TYPO3 Console command or shell script.
 To provide backwards compatibility, Scheduler tasks are wrapped into a special command, so that they can be used as unit of work, too.
-It also means that, every command that is available as command in TYPO3 Console, will be a valid unit of work to be scheduled.
+So every command that is available as command in TYPO3 Console and every shell script, will be a valid unit of work to be scheduled.
 Whether it makes sense to do schedule certain commands, is up to you to decide.

 ### Just a crontab